Isaqdn03/Data-Analysis-Projects/07-project7-tripleten/README.md

 - Trip duration increases by approximately 21% (7+ minutes) on rainy Saturdays
 - Weather-related delays should be factored into scheduling and pricing

-## 🎓 Learning Context
+## 📚 Skills Demonstrated

-This project was developed as part of the TripleTen Data Analysis program, demonstrating:
+This project showcases the following data analysis capabilities:
 - **SQL to Python Integration**: Working with SQL query results in Python
 - **Statistical Analysis**: Hypothesis testing with real-world data
 - **Data Visualization**: Creating meaningful charts for business insights